chigges/doctemplatex/README.md

-# Word Doc Replacer
+# DocTemplateX

-A simple tkinter GUI app that replaces mail merge codes in a word document with user input.
+A tkinter GUI app that replaces merge codes in a word document with user input.
+Effectively allowing you to create templates with defaults out of .docx files.

 ## Installation